 “He was instinctively generous,” said longtime colleague and friend Professor Emeritus Bill Bechhoeffer.
 “There was a special kind of spirit there.
 His first instinct was always to help and to find creative ways to make things happen.”

 Born in 1941 in Houston, TX, Lewis earned his bachelor’s degree in architecture from MIT in 1964; he designed more than two dozen public buildings in Tunisia for the Peace Corps before returning to MIT for his master’s degree in 1967.
 Lewis came to the University of Maryland’s fledgling architecture program, the first professional program in the state, in 1968 as one of its founding faculty alongside Bechhoeffer, Dean John Hill, John Wiebenson, Rik Ekstrom, Dale Hutton and Bob Bell.
-Together, they constructed a curriculum that, beyond history and theory, emphasized experiential learning and service for the greater good, tenants that remain steadfast today.
+Together, they constructed a curriculum that, beyond history and theory, emphasized experiential learning and service for the greater good, tenets that remain steadfast today.
 He planned the program’s first study abroad trip, shepherding its first graduating class on a one-month, five-country juggernaut across Europe and Africa.

 “It was a special event of a lifetime,” said Mark McInturff ’72.
 “He was just formative for us in those years.”